-I recently wrote an article for a lovely magazine called Edible Sarasota titled Florida Picnic, which included my own creations for summer dishes like chicken sandwiches with mango-mayo, lime-infused berry salad, peach/mint panzanella, and lemongrass-lime shrimp.
-Please check out the link for the full story, and the recipes, if you’d like to know more 🙂
+In July, 2017, I wrote an article for Edible Sarasota titled Florida Picnic which included my own creations for summer dishes like chicken sandwiches with mango-mayo, lime-infused berry salad, and lemongrass-lime shrimp.
+Please check out the link for the full story and the recipes when you get a chance – they were pretty tasty.

-As I sat at my desk to write, I thought about traditional picnics – the ones with the blue or red checkered tablecloth, a cute basket to hold all the good stuff, little containers and bags filled with wonderfully tasty things like fried chicken, potato salad, watermelon, potato chips (an absolute must in my book), lemonade, plastic utensils, paper plates, and plenty of napkins (which you end up chasing regularly).
+When I sat at my desk to write the article, I thought about traditional picnics – the ones with the blue or red checkered tablecloth, a cute basket to hold all the good stuff, little containers and bags filled with wonderfully tasty things like fried chicken, potato salad, watermelon, potato chips (an absolute must in my book), lemonade, plastic utensils, paper plates, and plenty of napkins (which you chase regularly!).

-Those ‘traditional’ picnics are awesome, but a picnic, in whatever form, can happen anywhere.
-As a matter of fact, for this article’s photo shoot, one happened right in my own backyard!
-If you haven’t tried it yet, your backyard is a great place for a picnic because you can simply toss down a blanket, and you don’t need to fight traffic to get somewhere.
-Plus, if you run out of something, you can just dash into the house to get more.
+A ‘traditional’ picnic is awesome.
+But a picnic, in whatever form, can actually happen anywhere.
+As a matter of fact, for this article’s photo shoot, one happened right in my very own backyard!
+If you haven’t tried it yet, a backyard is a great place for a picnic because you can simply toss down a blanket and you don’t need to fight traffic to get somewhere.
+And if you run out of something, you just dash into the house to get more.
 I like that.

-A picnic can happen on a boat with hot coffee and blueberry muffins (one of my faves), on a park bench with a sandwich and a bag of chips from the deli, or on the stoop of a big building, where you have just enough room to spread a napkin on which to rest a straw-filled soda and a peanut butter & jelly sandwich.
+A picnic can even happen on a boat with hot coffee and blueberry muffins (one of my faves); on a park bench with a sandwich and a bag of chips from the deli; or on the stoop of a city building, with just enough room for a napkin, a straw-filled soda bottle and a peanut butter & jelly sandwich.

 I saw a quote somewhere that went something like “Happiness is like a potato salad that, when shared with others, becomes a picnic.”
 That sure sounds like happiness to me!